agrbin/snapscale-article/README.md

 It would be better if I defined a container interface early on that listens to the image request on HTTP and gives a standardised JSON output.
 Then I would have a Docker image for every related work I managed to successfully run, persisted together with evaluation results.
 Having not done so, I only have weak (empirical) evidence that the related work models didn't work on my problem space.

 When it comes to running things from other research-y works, the dependencies pose a big challenge.
 Docker solves this problem completely, and I am looking forward to seeing Docker adoption in academia.

-**Be loss analysis driven.**

-During loss analysis, it would happen to me that after I've seen 2 similar failures I would rush into implementing a hotfix for that specific pattern.
-This hotfix would always get reverted later on.
-Implementing hotfixes for specific losses (instead of biggest loss patterns) only increases the model complexity and, in my experience, it doesn't reflect wins in validation set metric.
-The lesson learned here is to be patient, finish analyzing all losses that you prepared and then decide on the next step.

 ### Parting words